oblac/jodd-site/doc/methref.md

-# Methref: method name references
+# Methref

+*Methref* is a tool that gives you strong-type references to method names.

 Sometimes you need to refer to a method in our code using their names.
 Usually in this cases, method names are stored as strings